 By 1 July 2026 you must:

-Enrolment opens on 31 March 2026.
+Enrolment opened 31 March 2026.
 You must ensure that your business is enrolled by 29 July 2026.
+Learn about enrolling with us

 After 1 July 2026, we’ll focus our enforcement efforts against entities that: